 - Discussing your topic with clarity and authority

 While you’re conducting your research, it is suggested that you take notes of important facts and information and keep a check on your sources.
-You’ll need these later to build your reference list and bibliography and when you will cite sources in your research paper.
+You’ll need these later to build your reference list and bibliography, as well as in-text citations.

-The general research paper format follows the traditional outline that is made up with this organizational structure.
-Generally, the parts of a research paper includes the Introduction, Method, Results and Discussion parts.
+The general research paper format follows the traditional outline and organizational research paper structure.
+Generally, the parts of a research paper include the Introduction, Method, Results, and Discussion.
 Creating an outline for a research paper with these parts helps organize your paper better.

-A research paper cover page includes relevant information about your research paper like the author’s name, names if there are multiple authors, the name of the instructor, date of submission and the institute.
+A research paper cover page includes relevant information about your research paper.
+For example, the author’s name, instructor’s name, submission date, and the institute’s name.
 The title page should tell the reader what the paper is all about so that they have a clear idea about your topic.

 The abstract includes summary sentences that highlight the central theme of your research paper.
 The length of an abstract is normally half a page.
 The section provides an overview of the research area or topic that is being discussed.